I live far away from Fremont. Am I obligated to come to the 42 campus to study in person?

 Does 42 deliver a bachelor’s degree or another type of diploma?

 42 does not grant degrees or diplomas.
 Our program is based on levels of experience that you earn with a project.
 We deliver a certificate of completion at the end of our program.
 The experience and skills that you acquire while studying at 42 are essential for technical job interviews, and 42 has a strong reputation and connections to industry.

-If I successfully pass the “Intensive Basic Training”, when does the school year start?
+If I successfully pass the “Piscine”, when does the school year start?

 The school uses rolling admissions – view our dates on the Admissions Process page.

 No. We believe that our system works better if you are physically present to interact with other students.
 We call it peer-learning.
 But if you really want to learn on your own there are many on-line options!